sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 #### 3x2 pin header

 The remaining three pins are exposed via a 3x2 pin header with standard 2.54mm spacing, each via a 200 Ohm series resistor, so we can drive LEDs safely if need be.
+**TODO: Is 200 Ohm the best choice?
+Driving at 3.3V, we can probably make it a quite bit lower and still safely drive LEDS with a current of 20 mA, which seems to be the agreed-upon target current for LEDs.**

 These can be used for various purposes, e.g. deploying a LED or sensing a push button.